malkouz/MKSpinner/README.md

 ## License

-${POD_NAME} is available under the MIT license.
+MKSpinner is available under the MIT license.
 See the LICENSE file for more info.